 LGB Service members remained in a precarious position as we approached the 2012-NOV presidential elections.
 Some of the Republican candidates for the presidency had favored immediate reinstatement of the DADT policy by Congress.
 That would leave military members of the LGB community who had come out of the "closet" subject to expulsion from the military in 2013 if a Republican president and a Republican majority kn Congress was elected.

 During 2012-AUG, Mitt Romney was selected by the Republican National Convention as the candidate for President.
 Perhaps because of the overwhelming public support for an end to DADT, and/or because of his personal liberal-leaning political philosophy, Romney indicated during his campaign that if he were elected president, he would not actively work to reinstate DADT.
 However if Republican members of Congress promoted a return of the DADT policy and passed a bill revoking the repeal, and if Romney were elected President, he might sign it into law and still claim that he did not actively work to promote the bill.

 President Obama was reelected to a second term; he certainly will not reinstate DADT; he considers its repeal in 2011 one of the major accomplishments of his presidency.

-During 2013-JAN, President Obama (D) has nominated Senator Chuck Hagel (R).
+During 2013-JAN, President Obama (D) nominated Senator Chuck Hagel (R) as Secretary of Defense.
 Shortly afterwards, Hagel sent a letter to Senator Barbara Boxer stating:

 I fully support the Don’t Ask, Don’t Tell Repeal Act of 2010 and value the service of all those who fight for our country.
 I know firsthand the profound sacrifice our service members and their families make, and if confirmed as Secretary of Defense, I will do everything possible to the extent permissible under current law to provide equal benefits to the families of all our service members."